Katelyn Nies, MA, LMHC

 I work with adults and couples dealing with many different issues, including depression, anxiety, couples/relationship issues, grief, work stress, life transitions, and self-esteem, among many others.

 I began my career working as a residential counselor helping individuals with persistent mental illness and developmental problems learn to lead more independent lives while providing them with care and support.
 I moved on to work as an outpatient therapist helping children, families, couples, and adults in a community mental health facility in Philadelphia through difficult issues such as persistent mental illness, depression, anxiety, trauma, familial & relationship issues, and substance abuse.
-I loved working with my clients in those settings, but after about 5 years and a cross-country move, I decided to open my own practice, which has been a dream of mine since beginning college.

 I provide a safe, trusting, nonjudgmental environment to facilitate feeling heard and supported in your journey toward a healthier, more fulfilling life.
 My therapeutic approach is eclectic, incorporating theories and techniques from person-centered therapy, mindfulness-based cognitive therapy, and Acceptance and Commitment Therapy (ACT) to teach clients to change how they relate to their thoughts and feelings, discover strengths, and gain acceptance for who they are.
 See more about my therapeutic approach here.